10allday-Software/solitude/docs/index.rst

 *Please note:* this project is currently unmaintained and is not (or soon will not) be in active use by Mozilla.

-Solitude is a payments server for processing payments for Mozilla's Marketplace and Addons site.
+Solitude is a payments server for processing payments for 10allday's Marketplace and Addons site.

 .. figure:: _static/solitude.svg